I had an abnormal pap smear—what does it mean and what happens next?

 What is an abnormal Pap smear?

 The sample is sent to a lab for testing.Your result will come back as either normal or abnormal.
 An abnormal result means that there are cervical cell changes that are not normal.
 This usually does not mean that you have cervical cancer, but that the cell changes may require further investigation.
-The cause of the abnormal Pap smear as well as the different abnormal results are often linked to high-risk HPV, which your doctor can test for as part of routine screening.
+The cause of the abnormal cytology results as well as the different abnormal results are often linked to high-risk HPV, which your doctor can test for as part of routine screening.

-I had an abnormal Pap smear—now what?
+I had an abnormal Pap smear or co-test—now what?

 This is an out-patient procedure.
 You may, however, experience some mild discomfort after the procedure, mild spotting/bleeding or discharge.
 These symptoms usually resolve within a few days.